redlibrarian/redlibrarian.github.io/_posts/2016-07-16-precarity-and-capital.markdown

 exploitation takes place in the process of production, in which workers are paid a wage commensurate with their standard of living, but produce more value in a given working day than they are paid in wages.
-The extra values produced by workers is called surplus value, and the production of surplus value lies at the heart of capitalism.
+The extra value produced by workers is called surplus value, and the production of surplus value lies at the heart of capitalism.
 In order to remain competitive and to constantly maintain profits, the capitalist must always seek to increase the proportion of surplus-value time to the time